Fundraising tips for success

 Plan your event

 - Start early - give yourself a head start to avoid stress and enjoy preparing for your event.
-Use our event checklist (PDF 100KB).
+Use our event checklist.

 - Ask for sponsorship by setting up an online fundraising page and use the sponsorship form provided in your fundraising pack.
 Sign up today to receive advice from our events team about your own fundraising event.